Japan Ski Tours

 Day 1: Arriving Logistics, Meet & Greet

-Arrive at Morioka Station at 2:45 pm.
+Arrive at Morioka Station at 2:45pm, meeting at the South Exit.
 After pickup, transfer to the Hachimantai Mountain hotel.

 You can see more on the Logistics page about the processes of arriving and departing on this trip.